Tan051107/AllWays/README.md

 ## 3. Design & Prototype

 The prototype covers the full accessible group-travel journey — from setting up the trip, to living through it day by day, to settling up afterward.
-Each screen below pairs the interface with the problem it solves.

 ### 3.1 Host Preferences — Accessibility as a first-class trip setting